 No one expected me to achieve academic success in college.

 My elementary teachers said I’d never go to college.
-In high school, I begged my parents to let me drop out.
-They didn’t let me quit.
+In high school, I begged my parents to let me drop out, but they didn’t let me quit.

 After my high school graduation, I dropped out of two colleges.
 College felt overwhelming and out of reach.